Fatmike-GH/PELoader/README.md

 - InitializeTlsIndex
 - InitializeTlsData
 - ExecuteTlsCallbacks

-The InitializeTlsIndex method retrieves the TLS index from the PE loader itself, as this index has already been assigned by the Windows loader.
-Since the PE loader does not utilize TLS data directly and only needs a single TLS callback (**TlsCallbackProxy**), this TLS index can be reused directly for the target module.
+The InitializeTlsIndex method retrieves the TLS index from the PE loader itself, as this index has been assigned and initialized dynamically by the Windows loader.
+Since the PE loader does not directly utilize TLS data and only needs a single TLS callback (**TlsCallbackProxy**), this TLS index is reused for the target module.
+While I cannot guarantee that this approach is universally reliable, it has proven successful in loading a variety of target executables.
+Previously, I experimented with using TlsAlloc() and TlsFree(), but this approach was not successful.

+As you can see in the UpdatePEB method, i do not set the field TlsIndex of the PLDR_DATA_TABLE_ENTRY structure to the actual TLS index.
+Although I initially implemented this, it caused unexpected behavior and was subsequently removed.

 ### TlsTarget Project